mmistakes/made-mistakes-jekyll/_posts/work/2013-10-15-portraits.md

 homepage: true
 ---

 Want to be part of my PaperFaces Project and have a portrait drawn with the Paper app by FiftyThree for iPad?
-Well read on friend, here's how it goes down.
+Well read on friend, here's how you go about commissioning one.

 <ul class="oversized-recent-grid">
 {% for post in site.categories.paperfaces limit:8 %}